 Importance of knowing what your closing costs will be

+Many people ask us the question, "how much will it cost to sell my house?"
 There are many costs involved in selling a house and knowing these costs upfront will make the experience much more enjoyable because you know what to expect.
 Knowing your closing costs will help you determine how much profit you can expect from the sale of your home so you know how much you can spend on another house should you be looking to buy another home.
 Knowing your closing costs will also allow you be able to make a quick decision when you get an offer on your home.
-Without knowing your closing costs, how can you determine what an acceptable sales price would be?
+Without knowing your closing costs, how can you determine what an acceptable sales price will be?

 The only variable that we don’t know yet is how much the home will sell for.
-To give you a better idea, you could look at some of the other seller resources we have like our solds map , which will show you what other homes in your area have sold for over the past two years or contact us if you would like us to stop by to evaluate your home and to tell you what we think your home will sell for.
+To give you a better idea, you could look at our solds map , which will show you what other homes in your area have sold for over the past two years.
+If you would like an accurate evaluation of your home, contact us.
 No obligation of course.

 Real Estate commissions

 Real estate commissions are the largest selling cost.
 In the Peoria, IL area, the most common commission rate is 7% but there is no such thing as a set commission rate.
 This is illegal.
 Commissions are split between the agent that represents the seller and the agent that represents the buyer then divided between their respective companies.

 Because of this large fee, some sellers elect to try to sell their home “for sale by owner” and that is definitely an option.
 If you are considering selling your home by owner, make sure you watch our sell your home for sale by owner or hire a Realtor video.
 It explains the pros and cons of going this route.